Cardiac imaging

-Cardiac imaging refers to non-invasive imaging of the heart using ultrasound, magnetic resonance imaging (MRI), computed tomography (CT), or nuclear medicine (NM) imaging with PET or SPECT.
-These cardiac techniques are otherwise referred to as echocardiography, Cardiac MRI, Cardiac CT, Cardiac PET and Cardiac SPECT including myocardial perfusion imaging.
+Cardiac imaging refers to minimally invasive imaging of the heart using ultrasound, magnetic resonance imaging (MRI), computed tomography (CT), or nuclear medicine (NM) imaging with PET or SPECT.
+These cardiac techniques are otherwise referred to as echocardiography, cardiac MRI, cardiac CT, cardiac PET, and cardiac SPECT including myocardial perfusion imaging.

 Indications

 A physician may recommend cardiac imaging to support a diagnosis of a heart condition.

 Medical specialty professional organizations discourage the use of routine cardiac imaging during pre-operative assessment for patients about to undergo low or mid-risk non-cardiac surgery because the procedure carries risks and is unlikely to result in the change of a patient's management.
 Stress cardiac imaging is discouraged in the evaluation of patients without cardiac symptoms or in routine follow-ups.

 Echocardiography

+Echocardiography is regularly utilized to diagnose, manage, and monitor patients with suspected or established heart ailments, making it a highly prevalent diagnostic imaging technique in cardiology due to its speed and efficiency.

+Transthoracic echocardiography (TTE)

-Transthoracic echocardiography uses ultrasonic waves for continuous heart chamber and blood movement visualization.
+Transthoracic echocardiography (TTE) uses ultrasonic waves for continuous heart chamber and blood movement visualization.
 It is the most commonly used imaging tool for diagnosing heart problems, as it allows non-invasive visualization of the heart and the blood flow through the heart, using a technique known as Doppler.

-Transesophageal echocardiography uses a specialized probe containing an ultrasound transducer at its tip is passed into the patient's esophagus.
-It is used in diagnosis of various thoracic defects or damage, i.e. heart and lung imaging.
-It has some advantages and disadvantages over thoracic or intravascular ultrasound.
+TTE is commonly used to evaluate patients with coronary artery disease.
+Stress echocardiography is used to diagnose coronary artery disease and assess myocardial viability.